Acquisition by a Company of its own Shares

 If the solvency test was not satisfied at the relevant time, the Law essentially provides for claw-back provisions and puts the common law position with regard to directors’ liabilities in effecting unauthorised distributions on a statutory footing.

-So, if legal procedures for gaining shareholder approval of the share buy-back were not followed or if there were no reasonable grounds for believing that the company would pass the solvency test at the time the certificate was signed, a director who failed to take reasonable steps to ensure the legal procedure was followed or who nonetheless voted to approve the certificate, is personally liable to the company to repay any shortfall in the amounts not recoverable from the shareholders.
+If the relevant legal procedures regarding gaining shareholder approval of the buy-back were not followed, or if there were no reasonable grounds for believing that the company would pass the solvency test at the time the certificate was signed, then a director who failed to take reasonable steps to ensure the legal procedure was followed or who nonetheless voted to approve the certificate, is personally liable to the company to repay any shortfall in the amounts not recoverable from the shareholders.

 Listing rules of The International Stock Exchange